Design

 Learn More: Designing a Small Bathroom with a Shower

 Take a narrow 3'x5' space, for example.
 This setup gives you just enough room for a powder room—a toilet and a small vanity, perfect for a guest bathroom on the main floor.
-With tight quarters like this, you’ll need to be smart about your fixture choices to keep things from feeling cramped.
+With tight quarters like this, you’ll need to be smart about your vanity and accessories, such as a wall mirror and light fixtures, to keep things from feeling cramped.

 But what if you’ve got a bit more space, like a 6'x6' square?
-Now you’re talking.
 This layout allows for a shower, turning it into a ¾ bath.
 You could line up the shower along one wall, with the toilet and vanity opposite or side by side.
-It’s a cozy but functional setup that doesn’t sacrifice comfort.
+It’s a cozy but functional setup that won’t have you bumping into things.

 Got a long, narrow room—say 3' wide and 10' long?
-No problem.
 Place the shower at one end, the toilet in the middle, and the vanity at the opposite end.
-This linear layout maximizes every inch while keeping things practical and easy to use.
+This linear layout maximizes every inch while keeping the design practical.

-In the end, the shape of your bathroom isn’t just about fitting things in; it’s about making the space work for you.
+In the end, the shape of your small bathroom isn’t just about fitting things in; it’s about working with the limited dimensions, not cramming everything in.
 With the right layout, you can create a bathroom that’s not just functional but also stylish—no matter the size.

 Learn More: The Ultimate Guide to Bathtub to Shower Conversions

 Start by choosing smaller-scale fixtures.
-Think compact toilets, slim vanities, and corner sinks—they can make a big difference.
+Compact toilets, slim vanities that hover around 18’ wide, and corner sinks can make a big difference.
 Wall-mounted options, like floating vanities or wall-hung toilets, can also help free up floor space, creating a more open, airy feel.

-This 40-square-foot bathroom features a small floating vanity that adds storage without crowding the space.
+This 40-square-foot bathroom features a slim vanity that adds storage without crowding the space.

-Storage is another big consideration.
-In larger bathrooms, you might enjoy a full-sized vanity with loads of under-sink storage.
-In a smaller space, though, you’ll need to get creative.
-Add shelves along the walls or above the toilet to keep your essentials handy without crowding the floor.
-Floating shelves, corner shelves, and recessed niches in the shower are great ways to maximize storage without taking up space.
+While a larger bathroom has room for a full-sized or even double vanity with loads of under-sink storage, you’ll need to get creative in a smaller space.
+Add floating shelves along the walls or above the toilet to keep your essentials handy.
+Corner shelves and recessed niches in the shower are other great ways to maximize storage without sacrificing space.

-Don’t forget about hooks and towel bars—they can be mounted on the back of the door or along walls to keep towels and robes off the floor and out of the way.
+Don’t forget about hooks and towel bars—they can be mounted on the back of the door or along walls to keep towels and robes from ending up in a pile on the floor.
 A mirrored medicine cabinet does double duty, offering storage for toiletries while also serving its primary purpose.

 With floating shelves, multiple hooks and towel bars, a built-in niche, and a floating vanity, this 40-square-foot bathroom maximizes wall space for storage.